-If you are missing more than one tooth, multiple dental implants can provide an effective replacement with durable results.
+If you’re missing more than one tooth, multiple dental implants can provide an effective replacement with durable results.
 Dental implants provide long-term results for patients missing multiple teeth.
 We can use several separate dental implants to replace individual teeth.
 Our office can also use a bridge or denture to replace consecutive missing teeth.
 Treatment using multiple dental implants in our Annapolis, MD, office can improve your smile’s look, feel, and function.

 Why Choose Dental Implants?